jdovener/qa-project1/README.md

 # Known Issues

-* If an entry is submitted on the Payment Details page with a customer id that is not currently present in the customer table, an error is thrown and the app does not redirect the user back automatically.
+* If an entry is submitted on the Payment Details page with a customer id that is not currently present in the customers table, an error is thrown and the app does not redirect the user back automatically.
-* Similarly to above issue: If an entry is submitted on the Orders page with a customer/product id that is not currently present in the customer/product table, an error is thrown and the app does not redirect the user back automatically.
+* Similarly to above issue: If an entry is submitted on the Orders page with a customer id/product id that is not currently present in the customers/products table, an error is thrown and the app does not redirect the user back automatically.

 # Future Work

 If I were to recreate this app, in addition to fixing the current known issues, I would like to implement the following changes:

+* Use flask forms to create form fields instead of using <a> tags.
 * Add the ability to update records in all tables without having to delete the entire entry and re-enter the updated information.
+* Add drop down menus to various input fields.
+    * This would prevent the user from attempting to enter an incorrect customer id/product id as a foreign key in the Payment Details/Orders submission forms.
+This would be done by querying the database for present entries in relevant other tables and using the results to populate the dropdown.
-* Add drop down menus to various input fields to increase efficiency for the user and reduce the chance of spelling mistakes.
+    * This would also increase efficiency for the user and reduce the chance of general spelling mistakes.
 * Improve stylisation of displayed database entries for easier readability
 * Add a max character limit to various input fields (such as the account number input field on the payment details page) to reduce the chance of errors.
 * Add the ability to create orders with multiple products on the Orders page.
 The input fields would also feature drop down menus for adding products/customer information.